cometbft/cometbft/spec/mempool/mempool.md

 ## Interactions

-In what follows, we present the interactions of the mempool with other parts of the CometBFT protocol.
+In what follows, we present the interactions of the mempool with other parts of CometBFT.
 Some of the specificities of the current implementation (`CListMempool`) are also detailed.

 **RPC server**